 FUNDING AREAS: The arts, children and youth, health and wellness, neediest families, senior citizens

 PROFILE: The Montgomery County Community Foundation (MCCF) is based in The Woodlands, Texas, and is committed to local needs.
 The foundation administers over $6.4 million through approximately 35 endowment funds from individuals, companies, foundations, and other donors.
 The foundation has been awarding grants since 1999.
 It aims to “provide leadership in Montgomery County by directing sustainable financial resources that strengthen our community and improve the quality of life for current and future generations.”
 Grantmaking areas of interest include the arts, children and youth, health and wellness, neediest families, and senior citizens.

 Donor Advised Funds:

-- The George and Emily Fath Fund for Human Needs: needy families, unexpected illness
+The George and Emily Fath Fund for Human Needs: needy families, unexpected illness

-- Margaret & Foster Madeley Family Fund: general county support
+Margaret & Foster Madeley Family Fund: general county support

 Dan H. & Martha Foster Madeley Heritage Fund: histories of local people

-- Metcalf Family Endowment Fund: general county support
+Metcalf Family Endowment Fund: general county support

-- David and Jill Sharp Vaughan Family Fund: animal welfare and general county support
+David and Jill Sharp Vaughan Family Fund: animal welfare and general county support

 Annie & Irvin Hoffman Memorial Fund: elderly and children

 Field of Interest Funds:

-- The Woodlands Medical Center Foundation Fund: health, education, equipment
+The Woodlands Medical Center Foundation Fund: health, education, equipment

-- Susie and Jack Brouse Family Fund: needy families
+Susie and Jack Brouse Family Fund: needy families

-- Elise Mae & Edward Everett Taylor Fund: elderly citizens
+Elise Mae & Edward Everett Taylor Fund: elderly citizens

 Vernon Randolph Yeakely Endowment Fund: homeless, hungry, and needy citizens

 Jeffrey Kass, MD Dog Rescue & Animal Welfare Fund: dog rescue and adoption

 Jeffrey Kass, MD Elderly Assistance Fund: senior citizens

 Agency & Designated Agency Funds (partial list):

 Don & Barbara Gebert Interfaith Endowment Fund: interfaith outreach

 Crighton Theatre Fund: Crighton Theatre in downtown Conroe

-- Montgomery County Performing Arts Society Performance Fund: Performing arts
+Montgomery County Performing Arts Society Performance Fund: Performing arts

 Montgomery ISD Fine Arts Endowment Fund: fine arts programs in MISD schools

 Memory Park Maintenance Fund: Memory Park maintenance and improvement

 Henry & Billie Brooks Endowment: food distribution

 Metcalf Family Endowment Benefitting First Baptist Church Conroe: church benevolent fund

 Metcalf Family Endowment Benefitting Assistance League of Montgomery County: general community support